-Care of Alleged Victim
+Care of Reported Victim

+The primary goal of the university response is to secure care for the alleged victim.
+Any staff member who receives a report of domestic violence, dating violence, sexual assault or stalking should immediately contact the professional student life staff member on call to initiate the university response team.
+The victim should be encouraged to meet with a victim advocate prior to taking any action which may limit the ability to collect evidence.

-- The primary goal of any knowledgeable campus personnel is to secure immediate care for the alleged victim, if so desired and deemed necessary. - If the victim is considering legal action, he or she should be encouraged to seek medical assistance prior to showering or changing clothes. - If immediate medical assistance is deemed necessary, the victim should be assisted with transportation to the Prince George's County Sexual Assault Center in Cheverly, if acknowledging a sexual assault.
-If not acknowledging such, then Laurel Regional Hospital, the Laurel Lakes or Medcare (Greenbelt) immediate care centers or a family doctor (if feasible) can be used. - The primary counseling for sexual assault, domestic violence, or dating violence should be done by the P.G.
+If the victim is considering legal action, he or she should be encouraged to seek medical assistance prior to showering or changing clothes in order to preserve evidence.

+If immediate medical assistance is deemed necessary, the victim should be assisted with transportation to the Prince George's County Sexual Assault Center in Cheverly, if acknowledging a sexual assault.
+If not acknowledging a sexual assault, then Laurel Regional Hospital, the Laurel Lakes or Medcare (Greenbelt) immediate care centers or a family doctor (if feasible) can be used.
+Prince George's County Sexual Assault Center is equipped to perform a Sexual Assault Forensic Evidence or SAFF exam.

+The primary counseling for sexual assault, domestic violence, or dating violence should be done by the P.G.
 County Sexual Assault Center, if the victim agrees.
 Victims of other forms of violence will be referred to their health care provider or local resources for counseling.
-All victims of violence will receive written notification of available campus and community resources. - The dean of student life and retention will provide any follow-up assistance deemed necessary and appropriate.
+All victims of violence will receive written notification of available campus and community resources.

+The director of student life or Title IX Coordinator will provide any follow-up assistance deemed necessary and appropriate to remediate a hostile environment created by sexual assault.
+Such action may include; transfer of housing for the victim\survivor or respondent, transfer of courses for the victim\survivor or respondent, assistance with academic or financial aid accommodations.

+Special care will be taken to protect the privacy of the victim\survivor.
+Documents will be secured in the director of student life's office, required reporting will be in aggregate and any characteristics which would reasonably lead to identifying the victim\survivor will be redacted.
+Any accommodations provided or protective measures taken will be done in such a manner as to keep the reason for the accommodation confidential.

-Rights of Alleged Victim
+Rights of Victim

-- Student and Employee victims will be provided a written explanation of the rights and options outlined here. - The university will provide to students and employees written information about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims within the university and surrounding community. - The victim should be informed of his or her right to file a report with the PG County police or other appropriate law enforcement agency. - Student and Employee victims will be provided a written explanation of the student's or employee's rights and options - The university counselor or other appropriate official should assist with this contact, if desired and helpful. - Such university officials should take care to protect the victim's identity from the university community and public at large. - Upon the request of the victim, the university will help the victim find alternative classes, housing or both (or office location in the case of a nonstudent employee) if available and feasible. - Victims have the right to contact the vice president for outcomes and assessment should they feel their case is not being handled appropriately.
+- Student and Employee victims will be provided a written explanation of the rights and options outlined here. - The university will provide to students and employees written information about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims within the university and surrounding community. - The victim will be informed in writing of his or her right to request alternative classes, working situations, housing or transportation (or office location in the case of a nonstudent employee) if reasonable available. - The victim will be informed in writing of his or her right to file a report with the PG County police or other appropriate law enforcement agency; to receive assistance from the university in filing a report with law enforcement; or to decline law enforcement notification.
+The university counselor or other appropriate official should assist with law enforcement contact, if desired and helpful. - Such university officials should take care to protect the victim's identity from the university community and public at large. - Victims have the right to contact the vice president for outcomes and assessment should they feel their case is not being handled appropriately.